rushfive/RunInfoBuilder/README.md

 Set arguments provide a list of tuples in the form `(key, boundValue)`.
 If the program argument matches one of the keys, its paired value will be bound to the `RunInfo` property.

+_An exception is thrown if the program argument doesn't match a key_

+Properties:
+- something